We have two legs, they have four, we speak, they bark, so is it possible for humans and dogs to both suffer from the same illnesses?

 For further details and advice on related conditions, visit Yeast Infection and Thrush in Dogs.

 Thankfully, vets can usually treat your dog’s yeast infection with straightforward medication and topical creams.
 The first action most vets will take is to provide you with a powerful antifungal ointment or cream.
 Miconazole and ketoconazole are two antifungal medicines that are popular and very effective.
 This will help to reverse the infection and reduce soreness and pain.
-Signs of improvement may be visible within a week or so, full recovery could take up to several weeks.
-For the vast majority of cases, these topical creams and oral pills will be the solution to dog’s suffering with yeast infections.
+Signs of improvement may be visible within a week or so, and full recovery could take up to several weeks.
+For the vast majority of cases, these topical creams and oral pills will be the solution to your companion's suffering with yeast infections.

 A case study that took place between 1992-1998 looked at 266 cases of yeast infections and was published in 2002 in the Veterinary Dermatology Journal.
 Here the significance of allergies leading to yeast infections was highlighted, in particular, dust mites and mold.
 This study has helped vets advise owners on how to reduce the chances of their dogs coming into contact with allergens, reducing the overall prevalence of yeast infections in dogs.